acm-ribeiro/glacier-generator/README.md

 #### Domain Constraints <a name="oas_custom_parser.domain"></a>
 🔷 Can be defined as a valid set of values for an attribute (e.g. integer attributes cannot have string values)

-These constraints are already enforced by the specification without the need for MagmaCt.
+These constraints are already enforced by the specification without the need for Glacier.
 For instance, when we’re trying to define an integer value, OAS gives us the option to specify an integer format - for instance `int64`, `int32` -, `minimum` and `maximum` values, etc.